Business Administration - International Business and Logistics

-How can I apply?
+"How can I apply?"

-Apply online at http://www.csumentor.edu/admissionapp/intl_apply.asp.
-There will also be a $55.00 application fee required as you submit the online application.
+Apply online at www.calstate.edu/apply There will also be a $70.00 application fee required as you submit the online application.

-What items are required for your office to make an admission decision?
-(See below for full descriptions)
+"What items are required for your office to make an admission decision?
+(See below for full descriptions)"

-What is Cal Maritime?
+"What is Cal Maritime?"

-Does Cal Maritime accept transfer courses from international universities?
+"Does Cal Maritime accept transfer courses from international universities?"

 Please note that we do not accept transfer courses from international universities, so all international students must take our full four-year program in their selected major.

-Are there any restrictions for international students receiving any academic degrees or professional licenses?
+"Are there any restrictions for international students receiving any academic degrees or professional licenses?"

 The U.S. Coast Guard requires that only those with U.S. Citizenship may receive a license to be an engineer or deck officer on a U.S. flagged vessel.
-This means international students may receive a degree from the California Maritime Academy but can NOT be an engineer or deck officer on a U.S. flagged vessel.
+This means international students may receive a degree from the California State University Maritime Academy but can NOT be an engineer or deck officer on a U.S. flagged vessel.
 In order to be an engineer or deck officer on an internationally flagged vessel, that person would need to leave the U.S. after attaining our degree and follow the procedures of other countries to receive a license to sail on their ships.

-What items are required to be considered for acceptance and be issued a U.S. I-20 Immigration Document?
+"What items are required to be considered for acceptance and be issued a U.S. I-20 Immigration Document?"

 Official, translated academic transcripts from all colleges you have attended

-An affidavit of financial support indicating the ability to afford expenses totaling $42,000 USD per year by either yourself or your financial sponsor.
+An affidavit of financial support indicating the ability to afford expenses totaling $48,000 USD per year by either yourself or your financial sponsor.
 A letter from a bank indicating sufficient funds must accompany the affidavit.
 An offer of admission and U.S. I-20 immigration document cannot be offered without this document.